 \section{Abstract}

-The $H$-ring structure of certain infinite(-dimensional) Grassmannians is discussed using various algebraic and analytical methods but so that cellular arguments are avoided.
-These methods allow us to discuss these Grassmannian in greater generality.
+The $H$-ring structure of certain infinite dimensional Grassmannians is discussed using various algebraic and analytical methods but avoiding cellular arguments.
+These methods allow us to treat these Grassmannians in greater generality.